w3c/i18n-discuss/notes/chinese-client-server.md

 This proposal aims to standardise the client-side input restriction and validation, and the communication with the server, to improve the Unicode usage, and to update the related constraints in time with Unicode.

-In client-server communication, the anomalies in the client side, such as appropriate prompts should be given for abnormalities entered at the client side, such as duplicate encoded ideographs, non-standard ideographs, PUA characters, and so on, to avoid the proliferation of errors.
+In client-server communication, appropriate prompts should be given for abnormalities entered at the client side, such as duplicate encoded ideographs, non-standard ideographs, PUA characters, and so on, to avoid the proliferation of errors.

 ## Goals